twistingmercury/monitoring/metrics/readme.md

 #  Monitoring: Metrics

 This repository contains fn middleware for [gin and gonic](https://github.com/gin-gonic/gin) using [github.com/prometheus/client_golang]( https://pkg.go.dev/github.com/prometheus/client_golang/prometheus).

+:eyes: At the time this was initially worked on, OTel metrics for Go were not stable.
+They are stable now, and will eventually be migrated to use [OTel Metrics](https://opentelemetry.io/docs/instrumentation/go/manual/#metrics).

 This middleware will add collectors (vectors) for each endpoint:

 | Metric                                                     | Description                          |